KevinBarbuto/Computational-Physics-with-Python/README.md

 # Practice

 Archive of tests, examples, and various simple codes I experiment with as I continue on my never-ending journey to improve my programming skills.
-Most of these probably wouldn't be of much use to others, but I like having this repository anyways as a public tracker of my learning effort and progress.
+Most of this repo's contents probably wouldn't be of much use to others, but I like having this repository anyways as a public tracker of my learning effort and progress.

 Things I might put in this repository include: